 - Make sure the marriage is over before hiring an attorney.
-I get a several cases a year where one party files and after discussing the dissolution with their soon-to-be-ex, they decide to dismiss the divorce petition and work on their marriage.
+I get several cases a year where one party files and after discussing the dissolution with their soon-to-be-ex, they decide to dismiss the divorce petition and work on their marriage.
 Perhaps that is the wake up they needed, but it was an expensive one.

 - You need a plan.
 Where are you going to be after the divorce?
 How will the property be divided?
 Who will have primary custody of the kids and what will visitation look like?
 What steps do you need to take to ensure you get what you want?

-- Stop being a dick.
-You and your spouse have problems.
+- You and your spouse have problems.
 That’s why you are getting a divorce.
 Divorces get expensive when the one or both parties isn’t done fighting yet.
 This is the person you married.
 This is the person you had kids with.
 How are you going to co-parent your kids after your attorney just shredded your spouse on the stand?
 The uglier the divorce is – the harder it is going to be to deal with each other afterward.

 - Don’t call your lawyer every time your ex farts in the wind.
-Look, the reason you hired me is because I am not emotionally invested in your relationship.
+Look, the reason you hired me is that I am not emotionally invested in your relationship.
 Don’t try to make me emotionally invested.
 Every time you call me the billing clock is running.
 I’m not a therapist.
 I’m a lawyer.
 I don’t help you work through your feelings, I collect evidence and rip people apart on the stand.
 I am a hired gun.
-That is the wrong person to expect to get all touchy feely.
+That is the wrong person to expect to get all touchy-feely.

 - Loss is a part of divorce.
 You are losing friends; you are losing money.
 You are losing a spouse.
 And you are going to grieve.
 Talk to a therapist if necessary.
 Talk to a financial planner.
 Talk to your accountant.
 Talk to your priest.